The South Wolds Academy and Sixth Form

 • Systems architecture: Study how processors work.
 [Y10]

-• Memory and Storage: Investigate computer memory and storage.
+• Memory and Storage: Investigate computer memory and storage, including the representation of data.
 [Y10]

 • Wired and wireless networks and network topologies, protocols and layers: Explore modern network layouts and how they function.
-[Y11]
+[Y10]

-• System security: Build skills in the ever important realm of cyber security.
-[Y11]
+• Network security: Build skills in the ever important realm of cyber security.
+[Y10]

 • Systems software: Investigate how types of software are used within computer systems.
-[Y11]
+[Y10]

 • Moral, legal, cultural and environmental concerns: Discover a wider comprehension of how computers and computing affect ethical, legal, cultural and environmental issues.
 [Y11]